yiliangw/Trellis-BMA/dataset/README.md

-The dataset here is the [Clustered Nanopore Reads (CNR) Dataset](git@github.com:microsoft/clustered-nanopore-reads-dataset.git) from Microsoft's.
+The dataset here is the [Clustered Nanopore Reads (CNR) Dataset](https://github.com/microsoft/clustered-nanopore-reads-dataset) from Microsoft.
 It is represented by two files:

 - *Centers.txt* This files contains 10,000 strings of length 110 in the alphabet {A,C,G,T} generated uniformly at random.